Call4Cloud | MMP-C | Autopilot | Device Preparation

 }

 I fired up a PowerShell prompt and copy-pasted the script.
-After refreshing the enrollment restriction page the options to create or edit the restrictions were instantly available.
+After refreshing the enrollment restriction page, the options to create or edit the restrictions were instantly available.

 Conclusion:

-I guess I say this quite a lot, but automating your processes will ensure all options are configured with no human errors.
+I say this quite a lot, but automating your processes will ensure all options are configured with no human errors.
 Of course, you will need to make sure everyone knows what the script does, only firing up a PowerShell script with no background knowledge is stupid.

 Contact Support | Gifs, Gif animé humour, Humour insolite

-One thought on “Intune: Battle of the MDM Authority
+4 thoughts on “Intune: Battle of the MDM Authority

 Leave a Reply